SebRM/layomap/README.md

 ## Download

-Latest releases for Linux exist in [releases](https://github.com/SebRM/layomap/releases) on GitHub.
-It can also be compiled manually along with all of OO Mapper, following the instructions in INSTALL.md.
+The program can be manually compiled along with all of OO Mapper by following the instructions in INSTALL.md.
+The latest version is available in a [Docker image](https://github.com/SebRM/layomap/pkgs/container/layomap-image).

 ## Usage